-The District typically transfers budgeted dollar amounts from the General Fund to the Special Revenue Funds, Capital Project Fund and the Debt Service Fund to assist in providing for various repairs, maintenance, or purchase of buildings and equipment, payment of debt service costs and operation of student athletics.
+The District typically transfers budgeted dollar amounts from the General Fund to the Capital Project Funds and the Debt Service Fund to assist in providing for various repairs, maintenance, or purchase of buildings and equipment, payment of debt service costs and operation of student activities.
+The Board also approves a transfer of excess fund balance above the subsequent year's budget from the General Fund to the Capital Project Funds.